jillusc/Filmofiles/README.md

 ## Features

 This is a Film Review application where Users read and write reviews and view contributions from others.
-They can engage with the community by posting comments on reviews.
+They can engage with the community by posting comments on reviews and joining a conversation.

 - CRUD Functionality: registered Users have the freedom to create, read, update and delete all of their individual contributions to Filmofiles.
-- Admin Panel: through the Django admin panel, admin personnel have the control to manage User accounts and site content with the authority to approve Users' contributions for publishing and to remove content if necessary.
+- Admin Panel: through the Django admin panel, Admin personnel have the control to manage User accounts and site content with the authority to approve Users' contributions for publishing and to remove content if necessary.
 Admins create Film objects for Users to review in order to maintain order and consistency and to prevent errors, keeping the database tidy.
 - User Registration and Authentication: Users can sign up, log in and out, and manage their profiles securely.
-- User Profiles: Each registered User has a profile page displaying their submitted reviews and comments.
+- User Profiles: each registered User has a profile page displaying their submitted reviews and comments.
 Items waiting for approval are marked accordingly.

 ### Features to implement

 - Responsive Design: the project is not yet optimised for smaller screens such as mobile devices.
 - Search: the app would benefit greatly from the ability for Users to search the database for films, e.g. by title, genre, director.
 - Filter: similarly, the addition of a filter system would be expected as the site and contents grow.
 - User Profile: additions and improvements to the my_profile area would enhance the experience and appeal for Users.
-For example: the option to delete their account, to upload a profile picture.
+For example: the option to delete their account, to upload a profile picture, to change their username and password.
-- Social Media: the site could be extended to work like a social media app whereby Users could add Likes and mark other Users as Favourites.
+- Social Media: the site could be extended to work like a social media app whereby Users could add Likes and mark films and other Users as Favourites.
 - Film objects: rather than inputting films to the database manually, this could be done using an API to automate the process, getting film data from sources like IMDb, for example.
+This would promote efficiency and accuracy, and allow for scalability and cost-effective operations.

 ### Header

 <strong>Logo</strong>: a logo was created using the Workbench font from Google fonts.
 It is positioned in the top left of the navigation bar and is linked to the home page for ease of navigation for the User.<br><br>
 <strong>Navigation bar</strong>: the navbar is present at the top of every page and displays all links to the other pages.
-On hover, these links become highlighted via a darkening of the background.
+On hover, these links become highlighted via a darkening of the background and a lightening of the text.
 The Account link is a dropdown menu which includes Sign Up and Log In.
 When the User is logged in, the dropdown menu links change to the My Profile and Log Out pages.
-Additionally, on medium screens and above, a line of text show "Logged in as <username>".
+Additionally, on medium screens and above, a line of text shows "Logged in as ((username))".
 On smaller screens, the navigation items reduce into a hamburger menu.<br><br>
 <img src="README%20images/logo-nav-items.png">&nbsp;<img src="README%20images/navbar-logged-in.png">

 ### Footer